Business Leaders Must Understand Web Marketing

 Build a Web Marketing Team

 Web marketing knowledge is key to setting strategic direction.
 Business leaders must develop that knowledge to effectively lead their team and set a winning strategy.
-Don’t just settle for what others know and tell you, go and learn about these issues and bring that knowledge back to your web marketing team.
+Don’t just settle for what others know and tell you, go and learn about these issues and bring that knowledge back to your strategic digital marketing team.

 - Hold regular meetings with your team to review web stats and ask questions about those stats and website results.